ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/atomic-guards.markdown

   * Existing documents that don't have Atomic Guards:
     A new Atomic Guard is created when modifying an existing document in the cluster-wide session.
 * If a document already has an associated Atomic Guard:
-  Upon modifying a document in a new session, the Raft Index of its related cmpXchg item will increment.
+  Upon modifying a document in a new session, the value of its related atomic guard key will be modified, allowing RavenDB to detect that changes were made to this key..

 {PANEL/}